 The Best Coffee Shops in New York City

 If you’re looking for a great list of coffee shops in NYC, look no further.

 This cute spot used to be nestled in the Ralph Lauren store on Fifth Avenue, but then the store closed, the coffee endeavor shuttered, too.
 Thankfully the coffee was so popular that Ralph Lauren has now opened shops on Madison Avenue in their Women’s Store, in the Flatiron on Lower Fifth and a semi-permanent coffee cart at Rockefeller Center.
 Each location is an Instagram dream and remains a favorite spot of mine to meet up with friends for a coffee catch up date.

-This Aussie cafe is popping up all over Brooklyn and Manhattan and is super popular for good reason.
+This Aussie cafe popped up all over Brooklyn and Manhattan and is super popular for good reason.
 They make an awesome flat white and their avocado toast is some of my favorite in the city.
 People also love the matcha latte served here.
 This is a favorite spot of mine for breakfast meetings and it doesn’t hurt that everything is super photo worthy, too.

-This establishment was – until recently – called Toby’s and they serve delicious coffee in beautiful spaces.
+This establishment was – until a few years ago was – called Toby’s and they serve delicious coffee in beautiful spaces.
 Their West Village location is such a good spot to get a cup and a pastry and sit down to enjoy reading or catching up on email.
 You’ll also find locations in Williamsburg, Long Island City and other neighborhoods throughout the city.